ethanmehta/ethanmehta.github.io/_pages/about.md

 The above excerpt is not entirely accurate.
 My name is actually Ethan Mehta and I'm a undergraduate at UC Berkeley in the Class of 2022 studying Electrical Engineering, Computer Science, and Business Administration.

-This semester I am helping teach Berkeley's CS 61B Data Structures as a uGSI/TA, so if you want to see discussion material and course go ahead and navigate to the Teaching section of my website.
+This semester I am helping teach Berkeley's CS 61B Data Structures as a uGSI/TA, so if you want to see discussion and/or course content I have created go ahead and navigate to the Teaching section of my website.

-As I have time, I will continue to update my portfolio with cool projects I've been working on and articles I've written on Medium.
-I also have some fun games under the Random section that I have made so feel free to check those out.
+I will continue to update my portfolio with cool projects I've been working on and articles I've written on Medium.

-Thanks for checking out my webpage!